browndeer/lcc/README.md

-# LOLCODE Compiler for Parallel and Distributed Computing
+# LOLCODE Compiler for Parallel & Distributed Computing

-This repository includes the source for the LOLCODE compiler (lcc) with extensions for parallel computing and example codes.
+This repository includes the source for the LOLCODE compiler (lcc) with extensions for parallel and distributed computing.
+Example codes demonstrating various features and code complexity may be found in the [./examples](./examples) directory.

 ## Dependencies